RevenueCat/purchases-android/migrations/v7-MIGRATION.md

 The only modification at the API level involves replacing "ProrationMode" with "ReplacementMode".
 The specific replacement modes remain unchanged.

-If your app doesn't currently use DEFERRED replacement modes, then you should be safe to upgrade to this version without changes in behavior.
+~~If your app doesn't currently use DEFERRED replacement modes, then you should be safe to upgrade to this version without changes in behavior.~~

-If your app supports product changes using [DEFERRED replacement mode](https://www.revenuecat.com/docs/managing-subscriptions#google-play), then you can either stick with the previous major version until support for DEFERRED is re-introduced in this major version, or you can remove DEFERRED replacement options from your app.
+~~If your app supports product changes using [DEFERRED replacement mode](https://www.revenuecat.com/docs/managing-subscriptions#google-play), then you can either stick with the previous major version until support for DEFERRED is re-introduced in this major version, or you can remove DEFERRED replacement options from your app.~~

+UPDATE: DEFERRED replacement mode has been added back in version 7.12.0 and 8.2.0 of the Android SDK.

 ## Updated Code References